Midcentury designers – Bianca MoscaApril 30, 2019

 Her cousin was the couturier Elsa Schiaparelli, and it was from the famous designer she got her start in fashion.
 She began by managing her avant-garde boutique the Schiap shop which opened in 1935 in Paris, and moved to London in 1939 to manage Paquin’s London branch.
-This position was unfortunately cut short as it was bombed just as she took her first days at work.
+This position was unfortunately temporarily cut short as the shop was bombed just as she took her first days at work.
+Paquin was quickly transferred to another premises though and she was able to resume her duties there.
 Later that year she joined Jacqmar, as a designer this time, where she designed under the label “Bianca Mosca at Jacqmar”.
 Her signature was her bold and imaginative use of printed textiles.

 In 1940 Mosca launched her own London business.
 Her label was black satin featuring a fly with white wings, in a translation of her name.
 She joined the prestigious Incorporated Society of London Fashion Designers (InSoc) as a founder member in 1942.
 This meant that she was involved in designing wartime Utility Clothing, as well as promotional designs for Manchester’s Cotton Board.